wagtail/wagtail/docs/contributing/ui_guidelines.md

 Here are the available commands:

--   `make lint` will run all linting, `make lint-server` lints templates and `make lint-client` lints JS/CSS.
+-   `make lint` will run all linting, `make lint-server` lints templates, and `make lint-client` lints JS/CSS.
 -   `make format` will run all formatting and fixing of linting issues.
 There is also `make format-server` and `make format-client`.

 Have a look at our `Makefile` tasks and `package.json` scripts if you prefer more granular options.